cran-task-views/WebTechnologies/WebTechnologies.md

     can process various
     common forms of request log, including the Common and Combined Web Log formats and AWS logs.
+  - `r pkg("WebAnalytics")`
+    provides tools for analysis of web application performance, workload and user population.
+There is some overlap with      the `webreadr` package, but webreader focuses on reading log files, while WebAnalytics focuses on analysing them.

 **Web Services for R Package Development**